Crochet Rug Pattern for Beginners

 Wool or Cotton

-- Rag rugs can be made out of any material that can be made into a pliable "yarn".
+Rag rugs can be made out of any fabric that can be made into a pliable "yarn".
 Rags or old t-shirts are commonly used.
-Check out the video below for making t-shirt yarn to use in your rag rug.
-The method shown in the video gets you a continuous ball of t-shirt yarn without sewing or tying knots.
+Making t-shirt yarn to use in your rag rug is a nifty way to re-purpose old t-shirts.

 Write Your Own

 If you have your own idea for a rug go for it!
 Or if you see a cool rug on Pinterest there isn't a pattern for and you think you can replicate it, go ahead!
 Make sure you write down the stitches and counts as you go so you can reference them later in case you get interrupted.